malinky/stoneacre/README.md

 Setup your database and run `composer install` and `php artisan migrate`.

-The main import expects a file called example_stock.csv to be in the storage/app/public/csv folder.
+The main import command expects a file called example_stock.csv to be in the storage/app/public/csv folder.

-Manually add this for the purpose of the demo.
+Manually create a csv folder in storage/app/public and add the example_stock.csv for the purpose of the demo.

 Once in place this can then be imported into the database using the command `stoneacre:import-cars-csv`.